pb2002/PyVis/README.md

 ## Installation

 1. [Download the repository as a .zip file.](https://github.com/pb2002/PyVis/archive/master.zip)
-2. Copy and paste __all__ files into your project folder
+2. Copy and paste __all__ .py files into your project folder.
-3. Make sure you've got all of the required pip packages:
+3. Make sure you've got all of the required pip packages installed:
     * pygame
     * colorama